THUwangcy/ReChorus/src/README.md

 ### Define a New Model

-Generally we should define a new class inheriting *BaseModel*, and implement at least these major functions:
+Generally we define a new class inheriting *BaseModel*, and implement at least these major functions:

 ```python
 class NewModel(BaseModel):